A Sexual Harassment Attorney in Los Angeles Can Answer Your Important Questions

 Protected traits under California’s hostile work environment law include (but are not limited to) race, religion, gender, age, disability and sexual orientation.

 Sexual harassment should never be a part of your workplace experience.
-If this is the case, then you should seek help from our Los Angeles sexual harassment lawyers.
+If this is the case, then you should seek help from our Los Angeles harassment lawyers.